Karnataka elections a fight between Ram and Ravan says Prathap Simha

 What about the proposed railway line to Kodagu?

 It was something that was proposed in 2012-13.
 It was proposed by Kerala and Karnataka was asked whether it could be done.
-This, in fact, has not come up before the Centre at all.
+This in fact has not come up before the Centre at all.
 It is not even before the Railway Board.
 I have been reading reports that the project has been scrapped.
-Where is the question of scrapping it when it was not approved in the first place?
+Where is the question of scrapping it when it was not approved in the first place.

 OneIndia News